Hispanic and Latino Americans: Print

-Sports and music
+Sports

+Soccer is a common sport for Hispanics from outside of the Caribbean region, particularly immigrants.
+They have played a major role in boosting the sport's popularity in the United States.
+Baseball is common among Caribbean Hispanics.
+They and their culture now form a major part of the fanbase and players in MLB.

+Other popular sports include boxing, gridiron football, and basketball.

+Music

 Because of different cultures throughout the Hispanic world, there are various music forms throughout Hispanic countries, with different sounds and origins.
-Many Hispanics prefer musical genres from their home countries than music from the United States.
-Mostly, the recent arrivals listened to Spanish music, while Hispanics who been in the United States for generations tend to listen more to English music.
-Reggaeton and Hip hop are genres that are most popular to Hispanic youth in the United States.
+Reggaeton and hip hop are genres that are most popular to Hispanic youth in the United States.
+Recently Latin trap, trap corridos, and Dominican dembow have gained popularity.

-Soccer is a common sport for Hispanics from outside of the Caribbean region, particularly immigrants.
-Baseball is a common among Caribbean Hispanics.
-Other popular sports include Boxing, Football, and Basketball.

 Cuisine

 Hispanic food, particularly Mexican food, has influenced American cuisine and eating habits.
-Mexican cuisine has become so mainstream in American culture that many no longer see it as an ethnic food.
+Mexican cuisine has become mainstream in American culture.
 Across the United States, tortillas and salsa are arguably becoming as common as hamburger buns and ketchup.
 Tortilla chips have surpassed potato chips in annual sales, and plantain chips popular in Caribbean cuisines have continued to increase sales.
-Tropical fruit, such as mango, guava and passion fruit (maracuyá), have become more popular and are now common flavors in desserts, candies and food dishes in the United States.
+The avocado has been described as "America's new favorite fruit"; its largest market within the US is among Hispanic Americans.

 Due to the large Mexican-American population in the Southwestern United States, and its proximity to Mexico, Mexican food there is believed to be some of the best in the United States.
 Cubans brought Cuban cuisine to Miami and today, cortaditos, pastelitos de guayaba and empanadas are common mid-day snacks in the city.
 Cuban culture has changed Miami's coffee drinking habits, and today a café con leche or a cortadito is commonly had at one of the city's numerous coffee shops.
 The Cuban sandwich, developed in Miami, is now a staple and icon of the city's cuisine and culture.